 Thanks to the impact of COVID-19, the world of work has had to evolve faster than ever before and working from home is the now more common, even at executive level.
 ‘Pre-COVID-19, many executives could not see beyond their own experience of working in an office environment,’ says Mason Donovan managing partner for The Dagoba Group, an international consulting practice, and the author of The Golden Apple: Redefining Work-Life Balance for a Diverse Workforce.

-Now many want to keep up the benefits including less commuting and more time with their families, according to the results from the Bupa Global Executive Wellbeing Index which asked nearly 2,000 senior executives based across Europe, North America, the Middle East and Asia about their new working habits post pandemic.
+Now many want to keep up the benefits including less commuting and more time with their families, according to the results from the Bupa Global Executive Wellbeing Index.
+The Index asked nearly 2,000 senior executives based across Europe, North America, the Middle East and Asia about their new working habits post pandemic.
 It found that over half of global executives do not plan to return to the same fast pace of life following the pandemic, which rises to six in ten for chief executives1.

 ‘The pandemic shutdown imposed a remote working situation for everyone and by all accounts shown to date, productivity did not suffer, which has changed the attitude towards a more progressive remote workforce opportunity,’ Donovan says.